Main Content

 Description

-Use a minibatchqueue object to create, preprocess, and manage mini-batches of data for training using custom training loops.
+Use a minibatchqueue object to create, preprocess, and manage mini-batches of data for deep learning.

-A minibatchqueue object iterates over a datastore to provide data in a suitable format for training using custom training loops.
+A minibatchqueue object iterates over a datastore to provide data in a suitable format for training or prediction.
 The object prepares a queue of mini-batches that are preprocessed on demand.
 Use a minibatchqueue object to automatically convert your data to dlarray or gpuArray, convert data to a different precision, or apply a custom function to preprocess your data.
 You can prepare your data in parallel in the background.

-During training, you can manage your data using the minibatchqueue object.
+You can manage your data in a custom training loop by using a minibatchqueue object.
 You can shuffle the data at the start of each training epoch using the shuffle function and collect data from the queue for each training iteration using the next function.
 You can check if any data is left in the queue using the hasdata function, and reset the queue when it is empty.

 Creation